Commonwealth of Independent States: Assessments and criticism

-A. Elchibey, the 2nd president of Azerbaijan, called the CIS a "big collective farm" that Russia uses to "preserve the old empire":
+Abulfaz Elchibey, the 2nd president of Azerbaijan, called the CIS a "big collective farm" that Russia uses to "preserve the old empire":

 A serious mistake was made during the construction of such an entity as the CIS.
 Perhaps it could have stood if it had been conceived as a Commonwealth of Nations of Independent States — I emphasize the word "independent", in which the rights of each State: Armenia, Georgia and Azerbaijana — would be protected.
 Abkhazians in Abkhazia is using Russian troops to oust the Georgian population.
 Is this a Commonwealth of Nations?
 Russia uses the CIS, trying to preserve the old empire in a new form and inventing various mechanisms for this.
 The CIS leaders have not made at least one serious attempt to resolve the Armenian-Azerbaijani conflict or any other conflicts within the territory of post-Soviet zone.
 I once called the CIS a big collective farm without rights.
 Such a collective farm will inevitably fall apart, and this, in fact, has already happened.

 Russian diplomat A. Denisov does not believe that the CIS is being used by Russia to realise imperial ambitions, to restore the USSR:

 As for the "imperial ambitions", the restoration of the USSR.
-The CIS is an organization that builds its work on the basis of consensus.
+The CIS is an organisation that builds its work on the basis of consensus.
 Any participating State has the right to veto any decision.
 In practice, the principle of the so-called "moving geometry" is being implemented, when states decide which projects they should participate in and which not.
 Moreover, even the non-recognition of the legal personality of the CIS by one of the states does not prevent its participation in areas of cooperation beneficial to it in the Commonwealth format.
 I have already mentioned Georgia.
 Against this background, what imperial ambitions of Russia can we even talk about?
 It's just ridiculous.